timoll/androidProject/README.md

 # androidProject
+##Description

-Simple Android project that displays the data of the color sensor of the BBB-BFH-Cape on a graph and pulls the color information frequently
+Simple Android project that displays the data of the color sensor of the BBB-BFH-Cape on a graph and pulls the color information frequently.

+The graph displays the last 29 recordings and scales acording to the highest and lowest value.

+##Enable white LED
 Next to the color sensor is a white led.
 To be able to use that led it is necessairy to run a few commands first on the BBB:

 <code>su</code>